Chris Woodhead: Personal life and controversy

-Woodhead met his wife, Cathy, at Bristol, married in 1969 and had a daughter in 1975, his only child.
+Woodhead met his wife, Cathy (née Greenaway), at Bristol, married in 1969 and had a daughter in 1975, his only child.
 Shortly afterwards he left home and they divorced in September 1976.

 Later, Woodhead lived with Amanda Johnston, a former pupil of Gordano School, for nine years.
-They insisted that their relationship had begun after they had left the school but in 2015, immediately after his death, it was reported that his former wife disputed this version of events and stated that she had been asked to consider a ménage à trois with Johnson when the latter was just 17, a claim in which she was supported by a number of Woodhead's colleagues at Gordano and Tony Robinson, who knew the Woodheads in Bristol.
+They insisted that their relationship had begun after they had left the school but his former wife disputed this version of events and stated that she had been asked to consider a ménage à trois with Johnson when the latter was just 17, a claim in which she was supported by a number of Woodhead's colleagues at Gordano and Tony Robinson, who knew the Woodheads in Bristol.

+He was previously in a relationship with Ruth Miskin.

 In 1999, he was heavily criticised for saying pupil–teacher relationships could be 'experiential and educative on both sides'; he later said he thought his remarks had been off the record.

 Cognita became embroiled in a sexual abuse scandal when it emerged that one of its teachers, William Vahey, at its Southbank International School had systematically sexually abused at least 60 pupils at the school over a period of years.
 Vahey taught at the school from 2009 to 2013.
 Woodhead was the chairman of the school board.
 Hugh Davies QC, who was appointed to look into the scandal stated that at the school, "The structures of governance did not deliver effective supervision of those with operational responsibility for child protection," and that child protection policies were not "fully understood and/or implemented" and there was a lack of training among the school's child protection officers.

-He married again in 2006 and lived in Herefordshire.
+He married again in 2006, to Christine Kensett, and lived in Herefordshire.
 Woodhead was knighted in the 2011 Birthday Honours for services to education.

 Woodhead enjoyed running and rock climbing until he was diagnosed with the neurodegenerative condition motor neurone disease in 2006.
 In an interview with The Sunday Times published on 3 May 2009, he stated publicly that he would prefer to end his own life than suffer the indignities of the final stages of the disease; in an interview he stated, "The truth is that I would be more likely to drive myself in a wheel-chair off a cliff in Cornwall than go to Dignitas and speak to a bearded social worker about my future."

 Woodhead was a patron of Dignity in Dying and campaigned for an assisted dying law: "The problem with MND is that it just gets worse, which means everything becomes a matter of timing.
 If I knew that the choice of an assisted death at home was a reality it would bring me great comfort and happiness."
-Woodhead died on 23 June 2015 at the age of 68.
+Woodhead died in London on 23 June 2015, at the age of 68.